I think many of us get into a routine when it comes to going to…

 Oh no was all I could think as John and I drove up to the entrance of Prince Albert National Park in mid-July.
 Flies bombarded our car like missiles with NO let up.
-And we had a 20 kilometre hike to Grey Owls Cabin planned the next day.
+And we had a 20 km hike to Grey Owls Cabin planned the next day.

 I hate bugs as much as the next person and although I’d brought my bug jacket, I was unprepared for the sheer number of bugs – including flies, mosquitoes and black flies we would encounter on the hike to Grey Owls Cabin.
 I was going to have to learn how to deal with them and quickly.

 Before you go to Prince Albert National Park

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

 Do not think of visiting this part of this world in July without a bug jacket and a head net.
 I guarantee you’ll enjoy the outdoors way much more.
 And don’t forget the insect repellent.
 I’d recommend repellent that has some DEET in it.
 You might not need that in the city but you need it here.